ElementTech/slaking/README.md

 kubectl apply -f k8s/
 ```

-## Configuration
+## ⚙️ Configuration

 ### Workload Annotations

-Add these annotations to your Kubernetes workloads:
+Add these annotations to your Kubernetes workloads - Slaking will watch for these signals:

 ```yaml
 metadata: